Updated: November 25, 2024- 5 min read

 One of the questions that I often get from people is: ‘How did I navigate my career and break into the roles and companies that I have worked in?’
 When answering this question, I start with mid-career advice I once received from a mentor: “what got you here won’t get you there.”
 These words struck a chord and prompted me to make several key changes at that juncture, changes that have stayed with me since.
 The changes I made impacted my daily approach to work, how I developed my cross-functional relationships, and how I set and managed my goals.

 Breaking into Product Management is challenging, and navigating the necessary skills, relationships, and conversations for career growth can be even harder.
 Many Product Managers find themselves in No Person’s Land when trying to get to The Promised Land.
 What made you successful as a Product Manager won’t necessarily make you successful as a Product Leader.
-No one tells you that these transitions create a need for thoughtful navigation, with a number of required jumps that you need to make and a series of traps that you need to avoid.
+No one tells you that forging your career path in Product Management requires thoughtful navigation, with a number of required jumps that you need to make and a series of traps that you need to avoid.

 What is No Person's Land?